Thomas R. McNeill

 Prior to BGCMA, Laureen worked for the United Way of Metropolitan Atlanta as Senior Director of Education.
 In this position, she developed a five year strategic plan to improve the on-time graduation rates of youth in metro Atlanta.In addition, Laureen has developed, implemented and evaluated numerous child and youth program models across the country, and she was the principal leader in the development of a statewide afterschool network which led to the formation of the Georgia’s Afterschool Investment Council (GAIC).
 GAIC is now considered the premier provider of youth development professional training in the state.
 Laureen holds a degree in Economics from University of Massachusetts and a masters degree in Public Administration from Wheelock College.
 She is a proud mother of two girls, Shauna 14 and Alaina 5.

-Candice Moore joined Boys & Girls Clubs of Metro Atlanta in May 2011 as the Vice President of Resource Development & Marketing.
-In this role, Candice leads a talented team of development and marketing professionals to secure financial resources the organization needs to continue fulfilling its crucial mission of preparing Metro Atlanta youth to achieve a great future.
+Candice Moore joined Boys & Girls Clubs of Metro Atlanta in May 2011.
+In her role as Chief Development Officer, Candice leads a talented team of development and marketing professionals to secure financial resources the organization needs to continue fulfilling its crucial mission of preparing Metro Atlanta youth to achieve a great future.

 Prior to BGCMA, Candice worked for The Walt Disney Company for eleven years in their corporate giving division.
 She held several positions that included responsibilities in the areas of community relations, volunteer management, national non-profit partnerships, cause-marketing, special events and strategic planning.
 While at Disney, Candice also served as a board volunteer at Boys & Girls Club of Burbank including two years as board president.Following a desire to play a more direct role in supporting a cause for which she had formed a strong passion, Candice left Disney to assume a development position with Boys & Girls Clubs of America where she worked for three years securing and overseeing national corporate partnerships and national cause-marketing promotions.